cyverse-archive/metadactyl-clj/doc/endpoints/app-metadata/admin.md

 *Unsecured Endpoint:* GET /export-template/{template-id}

 This service exports a template in a format similar to the format required by tool integration.
-This service is not used by the DE and has been superceded by the secured `/edit-template` and `/copy-template` endpoints.
 The response body for this service is fairly large, so it will not be documented here.
 Please see [Template JSON](#template-json) above for more information.

+This service is not used by the DE and has been superceded by the secured `/edit-template` and `/copy-template` endpoints.
+There are still some utilities in the SCM repository that use this endpoint, however, so this endpoint will be retained until those utilities can be migrated.

 ## Exporting an Analysis